Powered by

 Dhruvang, Architect

 Dhruvang observes a surge in the demand for mud houses.
 They have numerous inquiries, they can only undertake 3-4 projects annually.
-He believed, as environmental consciousness increases, this industry is expected to grow.
+He believed, that as environmental consciousness increases, this industry is expected to grow.
 However, the ensuing issue will be the lack of skilled or local artisans.

 Dhruvang says,